collective/volto-educal-theme/src/components/Blocks/BannerAreaBlock/README.md

-# Educal Course Block
+# Educal Banner Area Block

-A volto block for educal course block.
+A volto block for banner area in educal theme.

 ## Customizable properties